The Xiom Vega Europe is one of the most popular rubbers currently in the market. According to Revspin.com, it ranks sixth among the most used rubbers.

 A bounce test reveals that the rubber feels very soft and the bounce is not high, a sign of its average speed.
 I would say the speed is a little slower than the Rakza 7 soft but somewhat faster than the Hurricane 3 NEO.

 I glued the Xiom Vega Europe on the backhand side of my Tibhar Stratus Power Wood, as it’s a soft rubber.

 I also tried it briefly on my forehand side, but I didn’t like it.
 It lacks speed and spin to close out points, so I wouldn’t recommend it if you have a capable forehand.
 If you’re a beginner, however, this rubber could definitely work on the forehand side.

-If you’re looking for a harder alternative to the Vega Europe to use as your forehand rubber, take a look at the Xiom Vega Pro or the Yasaka Rakza 7.
+If you’re looking for a harder alternative to the Vega Europe to use as your forehand rubber, take a look at our Xiom Vega Pro review or the Yasaka Rakza 7 review.
 These two are similar rubbers in the sense that they are very spinny and controllable, but they pack more punch than the Vega Europe.

 This review is based on 10 hours of playing matches and drilling with players ranging from early intermediate to advanced levels.

 The videos in this review were taken from a training session with an advanced offensive player.